Firat-Gulec/AzureAutoBackup_VMs_SqlinVMs/README.md

 # AzureAutoBackup_VMs_SqlinVMs
 Backing up Virtual Machines (VMs) and SQL VMs in Azure is a critical task for ensuring business continuity.
-To avoid these issues, I developed a PowerShell script that automates the process of checking whether VMs and SQL VMs have backups enabled.
+To avoid these issues, I developed a PowerShell script that automates the process of checking whether VMs and SQL VMs have Azure automatically backups enabled.